 For culture, Glasgow offers a host of internationally-acclaimed museums and galleries such as the Huntenarian Museum and Art Gallery, theatres and events venues including the Theatre Royal and has a vibrant nightlife with an array of restaurants and bars.

 West End haunts Ashton Lane and the Ubiqutious Lane are popular eateries alongside fine dining at the Restaurant at Blythswood Square.
-Local businesses have argued that Glasgow’s mixed of heritage and culture has helped to create a “diverse small business community” as outlined in this video by the Centre for Cities.
+Local businesses have argued that Glasgow’s mixed of heritage and culture has helped to create a “diverse small business community”.

 Glasgow case study: What a real business thinks

 A first-hand account from an early-stage start-up on what it’s like to start a business in Glasgow and what the city has to offer new entrepreneurs.

 Gain insight into the city’s networking events, how and where to access finance, business support, and the best venues for client meetings and company nights out.